dhis2/dhis2-android-sdk/docs/content/developer/settings.md

     - DisableReferrals: whether referrals must be enabled or not for this program.
     - DisableCollapsibleSections: whether the sections must be collapsible or not for this program.
     - ItemHeader: it defines the element (programIndicator) to be used to generate a header for the TEI.
 This property is automatically consumed by the SDK when using the `TrackedEntitySearchCollectionRepository`.
+    - MinimumLocationAccuracy: it determines the precision when capturing coordinates.
+    - DisableManualLocation: whether the coordinates are manually captured.

 Most of the settings refer to visual components so they are usually consumed by the app.